scala/docs.scala-lang/_overviews/jdk-compatibility/overview.md

 JDK 8 users typically use the Oracle JDK or some flavor of OpenJDK.

 Most JDK 11+ users are using either OpenJDK or [GraalVM](https://www.graalvm.org/docs/reference-manual/scala/) which runs in the context of OpenJDK.
-Developers can use [sbt-native-image](https://github.com/scalameta/sbt-native-image) which uses GraalVM under the hood.

 OpenJDK comes in various flavors, offered by different providers.
 We build and test Scala using [AdoptOpenJDK](https://adoptopenjdk.net) in particular, but the differences are unlikely to matter to most users.